 Asbestos hazards are addressed in specific standards for the construction industry.

-This section highlights OSHA standards, Federal Registers (rules, proposed rules, and notices), directives (instructions for compliance officers), official letters of interpretation of the standards, and national consensus standards related to asbestos.
+This section highlights OSHA standards, Federal Register notices (rules, proposed rules), directives (instruction for compliance officers), letters of interpretation (instruction to OSHA staff), and national consensus standards related to asbestos.

 There are twenty-eight OSHA-approved State Plans, operating state-wide occupational safety and health programs.
 State Plans are required to have standards and enforcement programs that are at least as effective as OSHA's and may have different or more stringent requirements.